The Complete Guide to Touring Assisted Living Communities

 6. Safety Features

 Safety should be a top priority in any senior living community.
-Take note of the safety features, such as emergency call systems in rooms and bathrooms, secure entrances, and fire safety protocols.
+Be aware of important safety features.
+These include emergency call systems in rooms and bathrooms.
+Secure entrances and fire safety protocols are also crucial.
 A community that prioritizes safety will have systems in place to respond quickly in case of emergencies.

 Questions to ask: